jalkn/runGo/README.md

 # r u n G O

-This repository contains the scripts and filters needed to financial historical analyze historical data.
+This repository contains the scripts and filters needed to financial historical analyze data.

 ## 1. Preparation